royerlab/cytoself/README.md

 The image data have the shape of `[batch, 100, 100, 4]`, in which the last channel dimension corresponds to `[target protein, nucleus, nuclear distance, nuclear segmentation]`.

 ### Embeddings

 The embedding vectors of global representations and their labels are available from the following links.
-Due to the large size, only test data is provided.
+Due to their large size, only embeddings extracted from test data are provided.

 [Global_representation.npy](https://drive.google.com/file/d/1s9TL72912HH947SFWcO6tClF91xDOEEi/view?usp=sharing)  In the shape of 114,806 images x 9,216 latent dimensions.
 (3.9 GB) <br/>
 [label.csv](https://drive.google.com/file/d/1fl0lcrZCOkdN2vwXQSHe7i1MC04RXCiE/view?usp=sharing)  114,806 rows x 7 columns.
 (6.2 MB)